SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Duration: 0:20:00

 Create input queues for your integration flows:
-- Go to Cluster Manager -> <your service> -> Manage -> Queues - to open the Broker UI
+- Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI

 1. For the AEMBusinessPartnerAddressCheck flow, create:
     * CIBusinessPartnerChecker